miniMinn24/minimal-waybar/README.md

 @import "material-dark.css";
 ```

-Then, reload your Waybar to apply changes.
+Then, saved your changes to apply it.

 ---